 As you’ll see below, we recommend starting the Sally Gap Drive from near Roundwood (there’s a map below), as this route treats you to incredible views throughout.

 If you start and end the Sally Gap Drive in Roundwood, it’ll take you 60 minutes in total, without stops.
 Allow at least twice this for stops along the way.

 The road (known as Military Road) at the Sally Gap in Wicklow was built shortly after the Irish Rebellion (1798).
 The road was construcxted by the British Army who wanted to drive Irish rebel forces from the area.

 I like to kick the drive off in the little village of Roundwood in Wicklow, as I’ll usually nip into a shop and grab a cup of coffee.

-From here, you want to make your way up to the ‘Lough Tay Viewing Point’, as it’s listed on Google Maps.
-To be honest, this route couldn’t be more straightforward, so you don’t really need to follow your GPS too closely.
+From here, you want to make your way up to the ‘Lough Tay Viewing Point‘, as it’s listed on Google Maps.
+To be honest, this route couldn’t be more straightforward, so you don’t really need to worry about getting lost.

 You then keep chugging along the road towards the Sally Gap, hang a sharp left, continue around towards Glenmacnass Waterfall and you’re onto the home stretch.
 Here’s the route broken down.

 Stop 1: The stop that isn’t really a stop